QuestPDF/QuestPDF-Documentation/docs/.vitepress/theme/license/documents/sources/privacy-policy.md

 As a general rule:

-- purchase and license records are retained for the period required by applicable tax and accounting law;
+- purchase and license records are retained for the period required by applicable tax and accounting law (under Polish tax law, generally five years counted from the end of the calendar year in which the relevant tax deadline fell);
 - support correspondence is retained for a limited period reasonably necessary for support history, product improvement, and dispute resolution; and
 - cookieless analytics data is retained in aggregate form in accordance with the settings of the analytics provider.